 Who Pays for What?

-So who exactly is paying for all this?
-According to the American Wedding Study, the number of couples who get their parents involved in the bottom line has hugely increased since 2017, with many of those lovebirds completely removing themselves from the payment plan.
+So who exactly is paying for all of this?
+According to the American Wedding Study, the number of couples who get their parents involved in the bottom line hugely increased since 2017, with many of those lovebirds completely removing themselves from the payment plan.
 In 2018, just 27 percent of couples said they'd fully paid for their wedding, while 42 percent handed off that responsibility to their parents.
 Overall, just 58 percent of those surveyed contributed to their own nuptials, a nearly 20 percent decrease from 2017.

 Fall Is Truly the New Wedding Season